jvidalallende/debootstrap-test/README.md

     times.

         user@host ~> cd debootstrap-test
-        user@host ~/debootstrap-test> vagrant up
+        user@host ~/debootstrap-test> vagrant up && vagrant destroy -f

- 3. SSH into the VM:

-        user@host ~/debootstrap-test> vagrant ssh

- 4. Notice that the prompt has changed.
-You are now *inside* the VM.
-In the HOME folder, you will see the script that will be used to create the disk image.
-    Now, create a base root filesystem, based on Ubuntu 12.04 (precise)

-        ubuntu@ubuntu-xenial ~> mkdir base
-        ubuntu@ubuntu-xenial ~> sudo debootstrap --include=linux-image-generic precise base

- 5. Now run the script.
-At some point, it will prompt you to insert the root password.
-Type in a password of your choice.

-        ubuntu@ubuntu-xenial ~> sudo bash create-image.sh

- 6. When the script finishes, you will see a file named *disk.img* in teh HOME folder.
-You can mv this file *outside* the VM, using the shared folder */vagrant*

-        ubuntu@ubuntu-xenial ~> mv disk.img /vagrant/

- 7. Now, you can exit the VM, typing exit.
-Since the VM is running in the background, it will be using resources, so you might want to shut it down.

-        ubuntu@ubuntu-xenial ~> sudo shutdown -h now
-        user@host ~/debootstrap-test> vagrant halt
+ 3. You are done!
+You should see a *qcow2* file.
+That is the disk file that you can use for your VM.

 ## Booting up the disk image

 The easiest way to test the image just created is using [QEMU](http://www.qemu-project.org/).
 After installing it, you can boot the VM with this command:

-    user@host ~/debootstrap-test> qemu-system-x86_64 -drive format=raw,file=disk.img
+    user@host ~/debootstrap-test> qemu-system-x86_64 -machine ubuntu,accel=kvm -drive format=qcow2,file=disk.qcow2 -m 512M -device virtio-net

 Another alternative could be using VirtualBox, although you might need to convert the disk image to a format that can be handled by virtualbox:

-    user@host ~/debootstrap-test> VBoxManage clonehd --format RAW disk.vdi disk.img
+    user@host ~/debootstrap-test> qemu-img convert -f qcow2 -O vmdk disk.qcow2 disk.vmdk

-Now create a VM and assignt *disk.vdi* as its primary hard disk drive.
+Now create a VM and assign *disk.vmdk* as its primary hard disk drive.